ankitchamke/100-days-of-code/README.md

 - Applied **basic color correction and enhancements** to the main image to match brand feel.

 <img width="500" src="https://github.com/user-attachments/assets/dcd3fe4a-4838-4bdc-a078-126d94684725" />

 ---

+### Day 45: 21 July 2025 (Monday)
+**Today's Progress:**
+- Began transitioning the Leads Tracker from a Chrome extension to a mobile app.
+- Successfully set up a new Firebase Project for the mobile application.
+- Created and configured a new Firebase Realtime Database.
+- Configured the database environment variable in the code.
+- Refactored existing code by deleting unneeded `localStorage` related functions and the "save tab" button functionality, as the focus is now on the mobile app.

+---